drupalprojects/memcache/README.txt

 For instructions on 1 and 2 above, please see the INSTALLATION.txt file that comes with the memcache module download.

 The memcache.inc file is intended to be used instead of cache.inc, utilizing Drupal's pluggable cache system.

-The memcache.db.inc file is deprecated and is not recommended.
-It is still distributed with the 6.x-1.x branch, but will not be included in any further versions.
+memcache.db.inc IS DEPRECATED AND IS NOT RECOMMENDED.
+It is still distributed with the 6.x-1.x branch, but will not be included in any further versions and may be removed in future 6.x releases.

 Update $conf in settings.php to tell Drupal where the cache_inc file is: